omnilaboratory/obd/README.md

 ```

 <!-- Added by Kevin Zhang 2019-11-19 END POINT-->

+This document is not completed yet, and will be updated during our programming.

 # API Document
 Please visit OBD [online API documentation](https://api.omnilab.online) for the lastest update.